plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 Ronquist, F., Klopfstein, S., Vilhelmsen, L., Schulmeister, S., Murray, D. L., & Rasnitsyn, A. P. 2012.
 A total-evidence approach to dating with fossils, applied to the early radiation of the hymenoptera.
 Systematic Biology 61(6):973–999.
 (Tip dating)

-Rzhetsky, A., and Nei, M. 1992.
+:hibiscus: Rzhetsky, A., and Nei, M. 1992.
 Statistical properties of the ordinary least-squares, generalized least-squares, and minimum-evolution methods of phylogenetic inference.
 Journal of Molecular Evolution 35: 367-375.

 Saitou, N., and M. Nei.
 1987.
 The neighbor-joining method: a new method for reconstructing phylogenetic trees.
 Molecular Biology and Evolution 4: 406-425.
 (Neighbor joining method)